-When Angela and Spencer came to see me, Angela said that she felt so angry and numb with her husband that she did not even want him to touch her.
+When Angela and Spencer came to see me for couple counselling, Angela said that she felt so angry and numb with her husband that she did not even want him to touch her.
 Spencer felt frustrated and rejected.
 He found it very threatening because approaching her with a hug, a kiss, or rubbing her back were the ways he knew of to get reassurance from Angela that she cared for him.
 Beneath Spencer’s frustration with her, he was hurt, sad and really worried he would lose her and their marriage would end.
 Angela had always been his primary ‘go-to’ person and she used to say that he was hers.
 Now she spent more time talking to her girlfriends and did not share much with him.
 Angela felt that he didn’t really listen to her and accept her view point when it differed from his.

 At this point in their 15-year relationship, Angela and Spencer no longer felt a secure connection with each other the way they once did.
 They lacked the benefit of knowing, as they used to, that their partner ‘had their back’ and so they no longer felt free to go to one another and share whatever was on their mind.
 They kept more of their feelings to themselves and talked with each other less.
 Negative assumptions began to grow.

 Partners in a relationship based on mutual understanding and reciprocal emotional support, feel safer and more secure.
 They work at fully knowing each other.
 They feel comfortable to be themselves in the relationship.
 Since one cannot be fully oneself in other situations or in other relationships, their relationship feels special.
 Secure loving couples grant permission to each other to access whatever is on their mind without reservation.